 Lombok island is located east of Bali.
 Lombok geographically is almost the same size as Bali and, just as there are popular tourist areas on Bali, so Lombok offers a variety of destinations to suit different holidaymakers' tastes.
 Tropical climate with warm and humid weather all year round.
 Temperature range from 21 Celsius to 32 Celsius.
 Wet season starts from November to May and dry season start from May-October.
-The best time to come is in the month of May when the weather is just perfect with bright daylight and green scenery.

 The local inhabitants of Lombok are called Sasaks who make up 70% of the population are the predominant group with Balinese, Chinese, Arabian, and Javanese and other ethnics groups making up the rest.